spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/template-registration/customizing-the-algorithm.rst

 This page provides recommendations for how to adjust the registration commands if the default parameters are insufficient for your specific data and pipeline.

+.. note:: Because choosing the right configuration for your data can be overwhelming, feel free to visit the `SCT forum <https://forum.spinalcordmri.org/c/sct/>`_ where you can ask for clarification and guidance.

 The ``-param`` argument
 ***********************

-The ``-param`` argument defines the transformations for each step of the registration process.
+The ``-param`` argument is used to specify the transformations that are applied at each step of the registration process.
 The easiest way to use ``-param`` is to start with the default values, and adjust one parameter at a time.

 .. code-block::